AI ON A STALE CMDB: A CIO'S HONEST ACCOUNT

 The mistake was the framing: treating CMDB accuracy as an IT hygiene problem and AI reliability as a model problem.
 They are the same problem.

 A CIO who says “we will improve the CMDB after the AI is working” has the sequence exactly backwards.
-AI doesn’t fix data quality.
+AI does not fix data quality.
 Data quality enables AI.

-The path forward is clear: if you’re deploying AI into incident correlation, change management, or any other operations layer, your CMDB must be discovery-sourced, explainable, and governed first.
+The path forward is clear: if you are deploying AI into incident correlation, change management, or any other operations layer, your CMDB should be discovery-sourced, explainable, and governed first.
 Not after.
 Before.

-Every CIO considering AI automation needs to treat data quality as a precondition — not a parallel track.
-AI deployment on a stale CMDB isn’t a partial success.
-It’s a failure waiting to surface.
+Every CIO considering AI automation should treat data quality as a precondition, not a parallel track.
+AI deployment on a stale CMDB is not a partial success.
+It is a failure waiting to surface.

 Frequently Asked Questions